-Almost one-third of older adults don’t get enough vitamins and minerals in their diets.
-As a caregiver, you can help plan balanced meals that are rich in the vitamins and minerals your loved one needs.
+Many older adults don’t get enough vitamins and minerals in their diets.
+As a caregiver, you can help plan balanced meals rich in the things your loved one needs.

 Top Nutrients for Older Adults

-As a person ages, these nutrients become more important:
+As a person ages, some nutrients become more important:

 - Calcium and vitamin D for bone health

 - Fiber to stay regular

 - Potassium for blood pressure and to help avoid fatigue and depression

 - Vitamin B12 for energy and brain function